befair/solomon-board/doc-dev/source/the-solomon-board.rst

 Monitor
 """""""
 To connect the device to the monitor, the Raspberry PI1 and PI3 has a HDMI port.
-For the Audio if the the Monitor dosen't have speakers, connect the Audio with an AUX cable to something else.
+For the Audio if the the Monitor doesn't have speakers, connect the Audio with an AUX cable to something else.